Becoming a green business can save money and benefit the environment. Here are five simple ways you can be more eco-friendly…

 There are cost benefits to a company that organises and promotes recyclingschemes for its employees.
 It eliminates waste – and waste is becoming increasingly expensive.
 All it requires are systems and some equipment.

 Being an employer who considers your workers interests, and someone who cares about more than money, will build morale and worker commitment to the business.

 But a badly planned scheme can backfire.
 Consider the issues from your employees’ point of view.
 Make recycling as convenient and troubIe-free for them as possible.
-A good place to start is to purchase special colour-coded recycling bins from The Green Office.
+A good place to start is to purchase special colour-coded recycling bins.
 Easy separation and sorting at source is the heart of a good recycling scheme.